Mark Warschauer: Background

-Warschauer served as a faculty researcher and doctoral candidate at the University of Hawaii, where he published several of his early books and also organized two seminal international symposia on technology and language learning.
-While at the University of Hawaii, Warschauer also founded and edited Language Learning & Technology, one of the first peer-reviewed academic journals published on the World Wide Web.
+Warschauer served as a faculty researcher and doctoral candidate at the University of Hawaiʻi, where he published several of his early books and also organized two seminal international symposia on technology and language learning.
+While at the University of Hawaiʻi, Warschauer also founded and edited the academic journal Language Learning & Technology, one of the first peer-reviewed academic journals published on the World Wide Web.

-Following Hawaii, Warschauer took a position as director of educational technology on a large language education US aid project in Egypt.
-Warschauer's work in Egypt, which he wrote about extensively, also served as a basis for his publications on the digital divide.
+Following Hawaii, Warschauer took a position as director of educational technology on a large language education US Aid project in Egypt.

 Since 2001, Warschauer has been a professor in the Department of Education and the Department of Informatics at the University of California, Irvine, where he also contributes to the Center for Research on Information Technology and Organizations and the Ada Byron Research Center for Diversity in Computing and Information Technology.
-Warschauer is the founding director of the PhD in Education program at UC Irvine, one of the few graduate programs in the U.S. that includes a specialization in Language, Literacy, and Technology.
+Warschauer is the founding director of the PhD in Education program at UC Irvine, one of the few graduate programs in the U.S. that includes a specialization in language, literacy, and technology.